jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 6. Click `APIs and auth`>`Credentials` and under `Public API access` click `Create new Key`.
 7. Click `Server Key` and click `Create`.
 Make note of the `API KEY`.

-Second, you must register the application and an Android variant of the application with the Unified Push Server.
-This requires a running Unified Push Server OpenShift instance and uses the unique metadata assigned to the application by GCM.
-For information on installing the Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).
+Second, you must register the application and an Android variant of the application with the JBoss Unified Push Server.
+This requires a running JBoss Unified Push Server OpenShift instance and uses the unique metadata assigned to the application by GCM.
+For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](http://docs.jboss.org/unifiedpush/unifiedpush.pdf) and [JBoss xPaaS Services for OpenShift](https://developers.openshift.com/en/xpaas.html#_mobile_services).

 1. Log into the Unified Push Server OpenShift instance console.
 2. In the `Applications` view, click `Create Application`.